airslie/renalware-core/README.md

 production, it can be run stand-alone in a local development environment using the _demo_ host application (`./demo`) that ships inside the engine.

-Renalware is built using using open source projects including:
+Renalware is built using open source projects including:
 - Ruby on Rails framework
 - PostgreSQL database